semefi/DiffAPI/README.md

 ```
 NOTE: You MUST use the same Id for both sides and call both endpoints before trying to get the differences.

+HINT: If you use swagger, you need to use the content-type: "application/x-www-form-urlencoded" and start your base64String with a '='.

 ```

 To get the differences between both sides you have to call the third one.